Tyson Fury leads Oleksandr Usyk early on in Fighter of the Year race

 Furthermore, voting closes on January 18th.

 Last year, Gennady Golovkin took the title for the fourth time.

-Vasyl Lomachenko: The Ukrainian won the trophy in 2016 with a whopping 76% after what was a stellar year.
+Vasyl Lomachenko: The Ukrainian won the trophy in 2016 with a whopping 76% after a stellar year.
 ‘Loma’ was beaten in 2017 by the resurgent Gennady Golovkin with 48% of the poll.
-In 2018, Lomachenko won a third weight world title when defeating Jorge Linares.
+In 2018, Lomachenko won a third-weight world title when defeating Jorge Linares.
 He then unified after shoulder surgery against Jose Pedraza in December.

 Canelo Alvarez: Defeating Gennady Golovkin in September was followed up by a third-weight world title against Rocky Fielding three months later.

 Oleksandr Usyk: The inaugural World Boxing Super Series champion.
 Usyk then went on to stop Tony Bellew in a huge UK event.
 He beat the number two and three in his division and is a strong contender to lift the crown.

 Mikey Garcia: Becoming a four-weight world champion at 140 pounds in 2018.
 Garcia then unified the lightweight division for good measure.

 Tyson Fury: One of the comeback stories of all time, Fury was a knockdown from regaining the world heavyweight crown.